Thomas J. Koske | 4/8/2006 1:13:06 AM

 "April and May are peak weeding months, so don’t miss this window," the horticulturist says, noting, "By July, it's too hot for most weed control materials."

-Many more related lawn care topics can be found at the LSU AgCenter's Web site.
-Just click on Lawn & Garden and Lawns.
+Many more related lawn care topics can be found at the LSU AgCenter's Web site at www.lsuagcenter.com.
+Just click on lawn and garden and home lawns.